Washington solar panels: The complete guide in 2025

 In some states, you'll earn bill credits from your utility company when your solar panel system generates excess electricity and sends it to the grid.
 This incentive is known as net metering—basically a solar buyback program—and makes it so you will owe very little, or even nothing, on your electric bills with solar panels.

 Utility companies in Washington offer solid net metering programs.
 Under the current version, you can earn the retail rate of electricity on your excess solar generation—unless you’re a Grays Harbor utility customer.
-Bill credits reset on March 31 of each year; if you don’t use your banked credits by then, you’ll lose them.
+Bill credits reset on March 31 of each year, but you won’t lose any remaining credits.
+Instead, it's credited to your account for later use.

 Learn more about net metering in Washington or see program specifics below: